maximus-lee-678/reenCoder/README.rst

 🏭 Usage
 ---------
-- Get the condensed header/source files from the `Releases <https://github.com/maximus-lee-678/reenCoder/releases>`_ tab. (🛠️ Working on automated condensation, v1.0 is hand-assembled)
+- Get the condensed header/source files from the `Releases <https://github.com/maximus-lee-678/reenCoder/releases>`_ tab.
 - Add these files to your C project.

 1. Functionality is exposed through the ReencoderUnicodeStruct struct.